GSA/digitalgov.gov/content/news/2013/05/2013-05-30-social-securitys-mobile-website.md

 ---
 slug: social-securitys-mobile-website
 date: 2013-05-30 5:06:51 -0400
+expirydate: "2020-03-15"
 title: 'Social Security&#8217;s Mobile Website'
 summary: The Social Security Administration recently announced their new optimized mobile website which is compatible with Android, Blackberry, iPhone, and Windows devices.
 The mobile website offers a user friendly tabular icon driven navigation, which makes it very easy to find information anytime, anywhere.
-This mobile website was
 authors:
   - kanika-tolver
 topics: